 Below is the latest U.S. house growth chart from January 1976 to June 2021.
 According to the Freddie Mac House Price Index, house price growth is at an all-time high.
 Noice the previous all-time high house price growth in the late 1970s and in 2006.

-If you are buying property today, you need to be prepared for a potential rapid deceleration in prices.
+If you are buying property today, you need to be prepared for a potential deceleration in prices if not downright decline.
 Therefore, you must buy property strategically if you do buy.
+This means NOT taking on too much mortgage debt.

 In this scenario, you’ll also probably still be fine – if you don’t have to sell.
 But when property prices correct by 20% or more, many people become forced sellers because they’ve also lost their jobs.